Graduate Students

 SREB-State Doctoral Scholars Program Fellowship Awardee

-Raksha is a third-year graduate student in the Clinical Psychology PhD program at Old Dominion University (Virginia Consortium Program in Clinical Psychology).
-Her research interests focus on the interplay of stressful life events, and (mal)adaptive coping related to short-term suicide risk.
-She is also interested in utilizing multi-modal approaches to gain a comprehensive understanding of suicidal thoughts and behaviors, treatment engagement, and mental health disparities among underserved populations in the US and globally.
+Raksha is a fouth-year graduate student in the Clinical Psychology PhD program at Old Dominion University (Virginia Consortium Program in Clinical Psychology).
+Her research interests focus on understanding risk and resilience, stressful life experiences, and suicidal throughs and behaviors among minoritized youth through a culturally and developmentally informed lens.
+She is also interested in utilizing multi-modal approaches to comprehensively understand suicidal thoughts and behaviors, treatment engagement, and mental health disparities among underserved populations in the US and globally.

 Kinjal Patel (She/Her/Hers)